MicrosoftDocs/azure-dev-docs/articles/ai/get-started-app-chat-vision.md

 By following the instructions in this article, you will:

-- Deploy a secure Azure Container chat app.
+- Deploy an Azure Container chat app that uses managed identity for authentication.
-- Upload base64-encoded images
+- Upload images to be used as part of the chat stream.
 - Chat with an Azure OpenAI multimodal Large Language Model (LLM) using the OpenAI library.

-Once you complete this article, you can start modifying the new project with your custom code and data.
+Once you complete this article, you can start modifying the new project with your custom code.

 > [!NOTE]
 > This article uses one or more [AI app templates](./intelligent-app-templates.md) as the basis for the examples and guidance in the article.
 AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.